-Each company has its own policies and practices concerning teleconferencing, but the following list includes some of the most common best practices for teleconferencing etiquette.
+Each company has its own policies and practices concerning teleconferencing, but here are some of the most common best practices for teleconference etiquette:

 Check Your Hardware and Internet Connection